 - many documents are in PDF format and are not accessible

 Each department and agency which publishes content on GOV.UK is responsible for making sure it meets the accessibility regulations.
-We will update the statement when issues are fixed or when we expect them to be fixed.

 Each service has its own accessibility page, with details of how accessible the service is, how to report problems and how to request information in an alternative format.
 You can access these pages from the footer inside the service.